 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

-- have access to a learner or learners who will be pleasantly challenged by secondary school-level mathematics, during Stage 3 of this qualification.
+You’ll also need, during Stage 3, access to a learner (or learners) who will be pleasantly challenged by secondary school-level mathematics.

 How much time do I need?

 This depends on your level of prior knowledge of mathematics and, in general, it is recommend that you build up your pace of study slowly to ensure you gain a good understanding of the more basic topics.
 How many credits you can complete in a year will depend on your study situation, and this qualification is designed to enable you to vary your study intensity from year to year.